prschmid/hierarchable/README.md

 t.string :hierarchy_ancestors_path, index: true
 ```

+If you aren't using UUIDs, then simply omit the `type: :uuid` from the two `references` definitions.

-The `hierarchy_ancestors_path` column does contain all of the information that is in the `hierarchy_root` and `hierarchy_parent` columns, but those two columns are created for more efficient querying as the direct parent and the root are the most frequent parts of the hierarchy that are needed.
+Note, the `hierarchy_ancestors_path` column does contain all of the information that is in the `hierarchy_root` and `hierarchy_parent` columns, but those two columns are created for more efficient querying as the direct parent and the root are the most frequent parts of the hierarchy that are needed.

 ## Usage

+### Getting Started

 We will describe the usage using a simplistic Project and Task analogy where we assume that a Project can have many tasks.
 Given a class `Project` we can set it up as follows